 3 Credits This course begins by exploring the evolution of economic development theory from the post WWII era to the present.
-Using contemporary theories of human economic development and sustainability, students consider the diversity of development paths across nations, along with a variety of policy approaches aimed at improving wellbeing.
+Using contemporary theories of human economic development and sustainability, students consider the diversity of development paths across nations, along with a variety of policy approaches aimed at improving well-being.

-Prerequisites: BUS 226 or ECN 263
+Prerequisites: ECN 263